Why Are Millennials Blamed for Everything?

 Now, I know some of you are thinking you can be rich and wind up broke in certain situations beyond your control, like major medical expenses.
 To be clear, I had already ruled out things that would allow her child to get more aid, like massive medical bills, recent death of the person making all the family income, etc. They were simply living beyond their means.
 Apparently the idea of selling a polo pony had never occurred to them.

-Again, it wasn’t the kid who called and complained the situation was unfair – it was the parent.
+Again, it wasn’t the Millennial who called and complained the situation was unfair – it was the parent.
 So before you call my generation lazy and entitled, please do yourself a favor and take a good, long look in the mirror.